map from Google Maps

 Place Names & Birds

-Rock Trail is a continuation of the Walking/Biking Path
+Rock Trail used to be a continuation of the Walking/Biking Path

-around White Rock Lake.
-It starts north, across Mockingbird
+around White Rock Lake, starting north, across Mockingbird

 and Lawther, the street that goes almost all the way around the lake.